Raman Thediya Seethai (2008 film): Plot

 Venugopal is an entrepreneur and an aging bachelor in pursuit of arranged marriage matches.
-Though kindhearted, he suffers from mental health issues due to which he also stammers under stress.
+Though kindhearted, he has mental health issues due to which he also stammers under stress.
 When looking for matches, Venu insists on being transparent about his condition, due to which he is rejected by a potential match, Ranjitha, who respects his honesty but finds his condition alarming.
 Venu's mother arranges for him to meet another girl named Vidhya, who agrees to marry him.
 At their wedding, however, Vidhya's father Manikkavel informs Venu that she had eloped.
 To save her family from humiliation, Venu stops the wedding and takes the blame.

 In the aftermath, Venu goes into depression and almost gets into a road accident, but is saved by Nedumaran, a blind radio jockey.
 Venu acquaints with Nedumaran's family, and learns from his wife, Thamizhisai, that they met through Nedumaran's motivational radio show.
 Infatuated by his joyful and positive attitude despite his condition, she sought after Nedumaran and proposed to him, who initially rejected her out of fear of disappointing her family.
 Smitten by her charm, however, he later spoke to Thamizhisai's family and they agreed to their marriage.
 Inspired by their story and spirit, Venu starts to move on.

 Grateful to Venu and his mother, Manikkavel offers to find him a suitable match and introduces him to Gayathri in Nagercoil.
 Gayathri reassures Venu about his health and they start courting.
 In the meantime, Venu meets a thief turned rickshaw driver Gunasekhar alias Guna and is intrigued by him.
 Upon inquiring him, Guna explains to Venu that he met Gayathri in a home he broke into and fell for her, but she refused to reciprocate his feelings due to his scurvy lifestyle.
 Guna set out to win her heart by reforming himself and at one point even managed to win a local race, only to be rejected again.
 He remained an honest man hoping that Gayathri will one day love him back.
 Upon learning this, Venu confronts Gayathri, who confesses that she too was moved by Guna but felt afraid to face her family.
 Venu encourages her to be with Guna and withdraws from the arranged proposal.